Marie T. Oates, Principal of Boston PR Group, Inc.

 Marie is an avid writer.
 Her writings have appeared in the New York Times, the Chicago Tribune, the Boston Globe, the Washington Times, the National Review and a number of other publications.
 She has also held writing and editorial positions for several publications.
 In 2004, she published her first novel, Erin's Song.
 Her second book, Women of Opus Dei: In Their Own Words (Crossroad Publishing), was published in April 2009.
-Thousands of copies have been sold and a Spanish edition will soon be available.
+Thousands of copies have been sold.

 Marie serves and has served on several boards, including the Child Care Careers Institute, The Rosemoor Foundation, Fisherman Foundation, and Bayridge Residence and Cultural Center.
 She has served as the President of the New England Chapter of the American Medical Writers Association (AMWA) and as a member of the AMWA national board of directors.
 She served on the Organizing Committee and obtained significant funding for "Bold New Era for Cardiovascular Research", a national conference which brought together top researchers and clinicians from around the country to discuss cardiovascular disease, with a special emphasis on how it affects women and minorities.